Celebrating Ole Gunnar Solskjaer’s wondrously perfect professional foul

-Ole Gunnar Solskjær scored plenty of big goals for Manchester United, but let’s not forget one huge contribution at the other end of the field.
+Ole Gunnar Solskjær scored plenty of important goals during his Manchester United career, but let’s not forget one huge contribution he made at the other end of the field.

 It was the tail end of the 1997-98 season, and Manchester United were fighting to stay within touching distance of Arsenal after Marc Overmars’ winner at Old Trafford had put the Gunners in the driving seat for the Premier League title.

 United were a point clear when Newcastle came to Old Trafford, but Arsenal had two games in hand.
 Lose to Kenny Dalglish’s team and they could kiss the title goodbye.

 It was a difficult afternoon for the reigning champions.
 Andreas Andersson gave Newcastle an early lead, while Peter Schmeichel was forced off injured in the first half.

 However, they drew level through David Beckham and were still chasing victory when the England midfielder launched the ball into the box late on, only for Newcastle to break after Temuri Ketsbaia set Rob Lee free.